mrdejant/BeneathTheSurface/README.md

 Beneath The Surface Of The Scratch Ticket
 =================

 This is my ludum dare 29 entry.
-Theme was beneath the surface.
+Theme was "Beneath the surface".

 Game was made in 48 hours using Eclipse and LibGdx.